 \section{Introduction}

-A lottery is a common form of gambling between a single seller and multiple buyers.
-The seller, typically a government in modern lotteries, announces the price per ticket and the prizes in advance; each buyer purchases a ticket if he/she feels that the ticket is worth the price.
-The buyers then randomly receive prizes according to predefined rules.
+Lotteries are a prevalent form of gambling involving a seller and multiple buyers.
+In modern lotteries, the seller, typically a government agency, announces the price per ticket and the prizes in advance.
+Buyers then purchase tickets if they perceive the value of the ticket to be worth the expense.
+Prizes of random amounts are awarded to buyers according to predetermined rules.

-In the lottery event, the seller profits from the difference between the sales amount and the total prizes.
-Thus, a profitable lottery design is of primary interest to the seller.
-From this viewpoint, the optimal design of lotteries has been investigated~\cite{maeda2008optimal,DenneryDirer2014optimlottery}.
-For this purpose, it is necessary to model when a buyer purchases a lottery ticket that yields an uncertain outcome.
+The seller profits from the difference between the sales revenue and the total prizes awarded.
+Thus, devising a profitable lottery design is of primary importance to the seller.
+From this perspective, the optimal design of lotteries has been explored in previous studies~\citep{maeda2008optimal,DenneryDirer2014optimlottery}.
+To achieve the optimal design, it is necessary to model the conditions under which a buyer purchases a lottery ticket with uncertain outcomes.

-Several models have been proposed to explain people's decisions under uncertainty.
-The expected utility hypothesis (EU) is a seminal framework~\cite{neumann1944theory,friedman1948utility,fishburn1970utility}.
-This framework introduces a utility function to describe people's satisfaction with outcomes.
-Agents choose actions based on the expected utility, that is, the sum of the products of the utilities of outcomes and their corresponding probabilities.
-Although EU is a standard model, it does not satisfactorily explain the behavior of people who buy lottery tickets~\cite{Quiggin1991optimlotterydesign}.
+Several models have been proposed to explain decisions under uncertainty.
+The expected utility hypothesis (EU) is a seminal framework~\citep{neumann1944theory,friedman1948utility,fishburn1970utility} that introduces a utility function to describe people's satisfaction with outcomes.
+Agents choose actions based on the subjective utility, that is, the sum of the products of the utilities of outcomes and their corresponding probabilities.
+However, EU does not satisfactorily explain the behavior of people buying lottery tickets~\citep{Quiggin1991optimlotterydesign}.

-\emph{Cumulative prospect theory (CPT)} employed in this study is a celebrated model that originates from EU~\cite{tversky1992advances}.
-CPT incorporates the cumulative manner to calculate decision weights and introduces sign-dependent preferences.
-These improvements incorporate CPT with preferable properties, such as first-order stochastic dominance ~\cite{FennemaWakker1997OrgCPTDiscussion}.
-This theory is shown to capture decisions in the context of the lottery; for example, consider \textit{Powerball} (\url{https://www.powerball.com/}), a popular lottery sold in the United States.
-When the grand prize is \$40 million, the default jackpot, it can be explained through the CPT framework that risk-seeking Americans feel that the lottery is worth buying but standard Americans do not.
-Note that, if we assume that people make decisions according to the expected value, nobody purchases a ticket since the expected value is negative, which is inconsistent with reality.
+This study employs \textit{cumulative prospect theory (CPT)}, an influential model derived from EU by \citet{tversky1992advances}.
+CPT incorporates a cumulative manner to calculate decision weights and introduces sign-dependent preferences.
+These enhancements give CPT desirable properties, such as first-order stochastic dominance ~\citep{FennemaWakker1997OrgCPTDiscussion}.